infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 Fetched volume "bob/personal".
 </code></pre>

-Let’s connect this device to the ‘mine’ network you created on device A.
+Let’s link this device to the ‘mine’ network you created on device A.

 <pre class="alternate">
 <div><span>Device B</span></div>
-<code>$> infinit-network --join --as bob --name mine
+<code>$> infinit-network --link --as bob --name mine
-Joined network "bob/mine".
+Linked device to network "bob/mine".
 </code></pre>

 Finally, the volume can be mounted on device B as simply as on device A: